Dennoh-Ma/Dennoh-Ma/README.md

 *My name is Dennis, I am a young man passionate with coding and Computer programing, I am curretly taking my computer programing course at IYF Academy to help me acheive my dream goal in coding and web designing.
 I look forward to a successful course to acheive my heart's desires.*

+*Some of my learning goals/Interests are as listed below but not limited*
 - Understanding fundamental programming concepts
 - Learning a specific programming language (Python, Java, C++, etc.)
 - Improving problem-solving and algorithmic thinking